 Beyond sending newsletters, the best email marketing services offer custom autoresponders.
 These help you stay in touch with your contacts with automatically generated emails based on special occasions (such as their birthday or anniversary), welcome emails for new subscribers, or thank-you emails for recent purchases, to give some examples.

-The most advanced email marketing services offer custom workflows to specify triggers based on actions (such as opening an email or making a purchase) or on inaction (such as ignoring emails).
+More advanced email marketing services offer custom workflows to specify triggers based on actions (such as opening an email or making a purchase) or inaction (such as ignoring emails).
 With these services, you can also set up a series of emails (such as tutorials) to send to segments of users, and you can pause or stop a campaign at any time.
 You can also move contacts into new segments once they’ve completed their tutorials.

 This kind of email marketing automation trick is mapping out what marketers call “the customer journey.”
 That journey amounts to the sequence and conditions your email marketing app must consider before sending out an automatic email.
 Depending on the app, this can be as easy or as complex as you’d like, but planning is critical.